Azeem46/blog-backend-postgres/README.md

 ### LOGIN

-**After you get token copy go to authorization header select bearer token and paste under that**
+**After you login and get token, copy that token and go to authorization header select bearer token and paste under that**

 **Endpoint:** `POST /user/signin`